priyam-k/ieee-micromouse/README.md

 # ieee-micromouse
 ieee micromouse repo for 2024-25 yr

+## mms-floodfill.py
+- full floodfill algorithm and maze solving implemented
+- uses mms tool from https://github.com/mackorone/mms
+- API.py has some tools to help communicate between this file and the mms.exe program
+- TODO:
+	- optimize turns (currently only turns right, should turn left when thats faster)
+	- optimize pathing (once it knows final path, it should do long straight parts faster)
+	- optimize diagonals (recognize diagonals and go thru at 45 degrees for final path)

 ## maze_setup.py
 - a tool for generating maze layouts easily and exporting to floodfill visualizer